 On July 8, 2014, the Partnership entered into a secured revolving credit agreement with Wells Fargo, as the administrative agent, sole book runner and lead arranger.
-The credit agreement, which was amended August 15, 2014 to add additional lenders to the lending group, provides for a revolving credit facility in the maximum amount of \$500.0 million, subject to scheduled semi-annual and other elective collateral borrowing base redeterminations based on the Partnership's oil and natural gas reserves and other factors.
+The credit agreement, as amended, provides for a revolving credit facility in the maximum amount of \$500.0 million, subject to scheduled semi-annual and other elective collateral borrowing base redeterminations based on the Partnership's oil and natural gas reserves and other factors.
 The borrowing base is scheduled to be re-determined semi-annually with effective dates of April 1st and October 1st.
 In addition, the Partnership may request up to three additional redeterminations of the borrowing base during any 12-month period.
-The credit agreement was further amended on May 22, 2015 to, among other things, increase the borrowing base from \$110.0 million to \$175.0 million and to provide for certain restrictions on purchasing margin stock.
-On November 13, 2015, the borrowing base was increased from \$175.0 million to \$200.0 million.
-As of March 31, 2016, the borrowing base remained at \$200.0 million.
-The Partnership had \$43.0 million outstanding under its credit agreement as of March 31, 2016.
+As of June 30, 2016, the borrowing base was set at \$175.0 million and the Partnership had \$51.5 million outstanding under its credit agreement.
+On June 21, 2016, the credit agreement was amended to add a provision requiring the borrower and the other loan parties to provide control agreements with respect to deposit accounts and securities accounts to secure obligations under the credit agreement.